DFTinc/onyx-camera-cocoapod/README.md

 ## License

-OnyxCamera is available under the MIT license.
+OnyxCamera is available under license agreement with Diamond Fortress Technologies, In.
 See the LICENSE file for more info.